viprawat2/pandora/README.md

 ## About The Project

+The project is built with nextjs, a reactjs framerwork.
+It requires nodejs environment installed on the machine.
 This is a minimalist e-commerce website built with Nextjs and CSS.
 You can find different products in each category and add them into your shopping cart.

 How to run: